allenai/AskOLMo/README.md

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

-AskOLMo uses ruff for style and correctness checks.
+AskOlmo uses ruff for style and correctness checks.

 ```sh
 # Lint checks